Risk Information

 Act on Prohibition of Unauthorized Computer Access

-This law was enacted to prevent crimes involving computers via telecommunications lines and to maintain the order of telecommunications realized through access control functions, thereby contributing to the sound development of an advanced information and telecommunications society.
+This Act was enacted to prevent crimes involving computers via telecommunications lines and to maintain the order of telecommunications realized through access control functions, thereby contributing to the sound development of an advanced information and telecommunications society.
 It prohibits unauthorized access to computers.

 Act on Specified Commercial Transactions

-This law was enacted to ensure fairness in specified commercial transactions (such as door-to-door sales and mail order), to prevent potential harm to consumers, and to promote sound development of the national economy through proper distribution of goods and services.
+This Act was enacted to ensure fairness in specified commercial transactions (such as door-to-door sales and mail order), to prevent potential harm to consumers, and to promote sound development of the national economy through proper distribution of goods and services.
 It sets out administrative regulations such as mandatory disclosure of business names, prohibitions on improper solicitation and false or exaggerated advertising, as well as civil rules including the introduction of opt-in rules for advertising emails, cooling-off periods, and caps on damages.

 Act on Regulation of Transmission of Specified Electronic Mail